BlakeFrei/campaign-learn.en/help/acs/administrating/control-panel/cp-trouble-shooting.md

 Users won’t see the links until they are added as users to Product Profile “Campaign-xxx-Administrators/Admin”

 **What to do:**
-The Admininistrator needs to add the user to the Product Profile “Campaign-xxx-Admins”  for each instance that they would like to manage.
+The Administrator needs to add the user to the Product Profile “Campaign-xxx-Admins”  for each instance that they would like to manage.
 If the user is an admin of all instances they still might need to add themselves as “users.

 ### **Symptom:** An Instance is not listed in the Control Panel